The Impact of Question Framing on the Performance of Automatic Occupation Coding: Results

 Hard-to-code responses included terms such as clerk, employee, self-employed, worker, consultant, and salesperson, among others.
 These are generic and ambiguous answers for which multiple occupational categories could be equally appropriate, as indicated by their low confidence scores.
 Both CASCOT and OccuCoDe showed a higher proportion of easy-to-code responses when participants answered the job title question.
-However, according to a series of chi-square (X$^2$) tests, there was no statistically significant difference in the proportion of easy-to-code responses between Question 1"Title" and Question 1"Task".

-Effect size analysis indicated a negligible effect size across all groups.
-A subsequent power analysis demonstrated that a sample size of over 2,000 respondents would be required to detect a statistically significant effect using OccuCoDe.
-For CASCOT, the required sample size is approximately 70,000 respondents.
-Although the calculated effect size is small, the power analysis suggests that with sufficiently large sample sizes (that is usually required for training ML models), these effects could still be statistically significant and potentially meaningful in improving the accuracy of automatic coding.
+However, according to a series of chi-squared ($\chi^2$) tests, there was no statistically significant difference in the proportion of easy-to-code responses between Question 1"Title" and Question 1"Task".
+The 95\% confidence intervals nonetheless indicate the range of effects still compatible with our data: for OccuCoDe (Forsa) the true difference could be anywhere from –3 to +19 percentage points, and for CASCOT the bands are –9 to +12 points in the Forsa sample and –8 to +10 points in Bilendi.
+Translating those limits into workload, switching to the job-title wording could, in the worst case (-9 pp), raise the manual-coding load by roughly 9\% (about 12600 extra cases in a labour-force survey with 140000 interviews, the size of the German LFS).
+In the best-case (+19 pp) it could let about 26600 more answers be coded automatically.
+Since these bounds are wide, a larger study is needed before survey practitioners can choose the wording with firmer statistical confidence.